The 4 Best Soundbars Under $200 of 2026

 2. Best Soundbar Without Satellites Under $200

-Depending on the shape and size of your living room, you might not have space for a setup with rear speakers.
+Depending on the size and shape of your living room, you might not have space for a setup with rear speakers.
 In that case, the TCL S55H is worth a look.
 This 2.1 well-built setup offers a balanced performance without taking up too much space in your home.
 Thanks to its sub, it delivers a boomy, punchy bass.
 At the same time, dialogue and instruments sound clear and natural.
 If you prefer something different, there are a few sound enhancement features like EQ presets to give you a bit more control, as well as viewing options like 'Night' mode, which tries to compress the dynamic range so loud explosions don't disturb your neighbours.

 3. Best Standalone Soundbar Under $200